seismology-RUB/SPECFEM3D_ASKIGPU_GEMINI/README.md

 This branch was initiated from a clone of SPECFEM at **commit `e4e07edc` on March 25, 2020**.

 ### Contributors:
-Wolfgang Friederich, Thomas Möller, Manuel Ditz, Kasper D. Fischer
+Wolfgang Friederich, Thomas Möller, Manuel Ditz, Kasper D. Fischer, Florian Schumacher (Schorn)

 ## Modifications, adaptations and extensions